sprasadhpy/COMP0197_-Applied-Deep-Learning_group-project/README.md

 Instructions to run are in instructions.txt

-# LinkNet :Benchmark Architecture
+# Benchmark Architecture - LinkNet

-LinkNet is a convolutional neural network architecture designed for image segmentation tasks.
+LinkNet is a convolutional neural network architecture designed for semantic segmentation tasks.
 It utilizes a ResNet model as the encoder and decoder blocks for feature extraction and upscaling.
+This README provides an overview of the LinkNet implementation in PyTorch.

 ## Requirements